PaulKinlan/paul.kinlan.me/content/2011-04-02-the-skinny-on-leviroute-js-routing-framework.markdown

 ---
+date: 2011-04-02
+published: true
 slug: the-skinny-on-leviroute-js-routing-framework
-date: 2011-04-02
+summary: I've created LeviRoutes, a client-side JavaScript routing framework inspired by Rails.
+It's simple, fast, and focuses solely on handling URL changes.
+LeviRoutes works with HTML5 History APIs, hashchange events, and even gracefully degrades for older browsers.
+It supports named parameters like \"/:category\" for dynamic routing, allowing you to treat the URL as a controller input.
+Check it out on GitHub!
+tags:
+- javascript
+- routing
+- framework
+- client-side
+- url
+- html5
+- history
+- hashchange
+- rails
+- leviroutes
+- github
+- opensource
+- libraries
 title: The skinny on LeviRoute JS routing framework
-published: true

 ---
 <p>If you follow me on Twitter &ndash; @<a href="http://twitter.com/paul_kinlan">Paul_Kinlan</a>
 &ndash; you will know I yap on a lot about many of my projects on Github.
 This